The oldest independent state in the Arab world, Oman is one of the more traditional countries in the Gulf region and

-Head of state: Qaboos Bin Said Al Said
+Head of state: Haitham bin Tariq Al Said

-Qaboos Bin Said Al Said has been Oman's sultan, prime minister and foreign minister since he seized power from his father, Said Bin Taimur, in 1970.
+Qaboos Bin Said Al Said seized power from his ultra-conservative father Said Bin Taimur in 1970.

-Sultan Qaboos responded to a rare outbreak of discontent in 2011, following a wave of pro-democracy protests across the Arab world, by promising more jobs and benefits.
+Sultan Qaboos responded to the rare outbreak of discontent in 2011, following the wave of pro-democracy protests across the Arab world, by promising more jobs and benefits after initially suppressing demonstrations.